-MUSIC 10 Music Fundamentals 3 units 54 lecture hours
+MUSIC 10 Music Fundamentals 3 units

 An introduction to the notation and primary elements of tonal music.
 Incorporates the following concepts: staff notation in treble and bass clefs; rhythm and meter; basic properties of sound; intervals; diatonic scales and triads; and diatonic chords.
 Development of skills in handwritten notation is expected.